Zero-Permutation Jet-Parton Assignment using a Self-Attention Network: Monte Carlo Samples and Event Selection

 We generated about 19.4 million \ttbar\ events using \textsc{MadGraph5\_aMC@NLO} with \textsc{Pythia8}, of which about 2.4 million events passed the event selection.
 We generated multijet events in seven \(H_T\) bins to increase the statistics at high \(H_T\).
 In total, 157.5 million multijet events were generated, of which 1.1 million passed the event selection.

-In order to study the performance of the jet-parton assignment, we match the reconstructed jets to the outgoing partons of the matrix elements.
-We perform a geometric matching between jets and partons in \(\eta-\phi\) space requiring matched jets and partons to be separated by less than 0.3 in \(\Delta R\) and by pairing a jet and a parton at the nearest distance first, and removing both from the list of potential matches.
+To study the performance of the jet-parton assignment, we match the reconstructed jets to the outgoing partons of the matrix elements.
+We perform a geometric matching between jets and partons in \(\eta-\phi\) space requiring matched jets and partons to be separated by less than 0.3 in \(\Delta R\) and by pairing a jet and a parton at the nearest distance first and removing both from the list of potential matches.
 Figure~\ref{fig:jet-parton-match} shows the fraction of matched \ttbar\ events as a function of $\Delta R (\text{jet},\text{parton})$ for the three event generators. \textsc{POWHEG} v2 with \textsc{Pythia8} has the fraction about 1\% higher than \textsc{MadGraph5\_aMC@NLO} with \textsc{Pythia8}.
 The difference between \textsc{POWHEG} v2 with \textsc{Herwig++} and \textsc{MadGraph5\_aMC@NLO} with \textsc{Pythia8} decrease from about 5.6\% to 1.6\% as $\Delta R$ increases.
-The proportion of selected top pair events where all partons are matched is about 20\%.
-We call top pair events where the jet-parton matching failed to match all the partons unmatched events and consider them background for the purpose of this study.
+In about 20\% of selected top quark pair events, all partons are matched with jets.
+We call top pair events where the jet-parton matching failed to match all the partons unmatched events and consider them as background.